Best Ice Cream in Florence, Italy

 Vivoli continues to serve good old-fashioned, classic, and creamy gelato that made them popular decades ago.
 Look out for flavors like Saffron, Lime and Mint, Amarena, and the Florentine-y Zabaione (similar to eggnog).
 Plus Meringue – which is my fav here!

-Other items they offer include cookies, rice puddings, tarts, and traditional Florentine frozen desserts like Marengo (puff pastry, house-made meringues, and sponge cake).
+Other items they offer include cookies, rice puddings, tarts, and traditional Florentine frozen desserts like Marengo (puff pastry, house-made meringues, and sponge cake) and their run-away hit, the Affogato!

 • Vivoli, Via Isolla delle Stinche, 7r, 50122